belindamo/derp/section_notes/01-research-concept-direction.md

 **Cramer-Wold Characterization**: We leverage the fundamental theorem that multivariate normality is characterized by the normality of all one-dimensional linear projections.
 This provides direct theoretical justification for using random one-dimensional projections in distributional testing.

-**Manjunath-Parthasarathy Insight**: The theorem reveals that finite collections of (n-1)-dimensional marginal projections are insufficient for characterizing joint Gaussianity—counterexamples exist where all such marginals are Gaussian but the joint distribution is non-Gaussian.
-However, infinite families of (n-1)-dimensional projections do provide unique characterization.

 This theoretical foundation motivates our focus on one-dimensional rather than higher-dimensional random projections for computational efficiency while maintaining statistical power.

 ### 2.4 Enhanced DERP Loss Function